 Ohmic losses could be the losses in a fuel cell that are created due to the resistance to the flow of ions in the electrolyte and the electrical resistance of the electrodes.
-These ohmic losses should be reduced as much as possible which it can be done by manufacturing the electrolyte as thin as possible and avoiding the crossover issue.
+These ohmic losses should be reduced as much as possible where it can be done by manufacturing the electrolyte as thin as possible and avoiding the crossover issue.
 Also, the electrodes should be designed with the highest possible conductivity material besides the optimal design of BPPs [36].

 Figure 12.
-Modelling of PEM fuel cell by varying current and observing voltage numerically.
+Modelling of PEM fuel cell by varying current and observe voltage numerically.

-Figure 13 illustrates the computational modelling of an IT-PEMFCe using COMSOL Multiphysics software.
+Figure 13 illustrates the computational modeling of an Intermediate-Temperature Proton Exchange Membrane (IT-PEM) Fuel Cell using COMSOL Multiphysics software.
 It presents a three-dimensional schematic of the fuel cell structure, highlighting key components:

-- Flow Channels: These structures facilitate the transport of reactant gases (hydrogen and oxygen/air) to the electrodes and the removal of byproducts. - Gas Diffusion Layers (GDLs): Positioned between the flow channels and porous electrodes, these layers ensure uniform gas distribution and effective water management. - Porous Electrodes: These layers contain the catalysts necessary for the electrochemical reactions that generate electricity. - Membrane: The central proton-conducting component that enables the transport of hydrogen ions while acting as an electronic insulator to prevent short circuits. - Inlets and Outlets: These features indicate the entry and exit points of reactant and product gases, facilitating mass transport.
+- Flow Channels: These structures facilitate the transport of reactant gases (hydrogen and oxygen/air) to the electrodes and the removal of byproducts. - Gas Diffusion Layers (GDLs): Positioned between the flow channels and porous electrodes, these layers ensure uniform gas distribution and effective water management. - Porous Electrodes: These layers contain the catalyst necessary for the electrochemical reactions that generate electricity. - Membrane: The central proton-conducting component that enables the transport of hydrogen ions while acting as an electronic insulator to prevent short circuits. - Inlets and Outlets: These features indicate the entry and exit points of reactant and product gases, facilitating mass transport.